 Note

-Because workflow templates require a public .github
+- Because workflow templates require a public

-To avoid duplication among workflow templates you can call reusable workflows from within a workflow.
+repository, they are not available for Enterprise Managed Users. - To avoid duplication among workflow templates you can call reusable workflows from within a workflow.
 This can help make your workflows easier to maintain.
-For more information, see Reusing workflows.
+For more information, see Reuse workflows.

 This procedure demonstrates how to create a workflow template and metadata file.
 The metadata file describes how the workflow templates will be presented to users when they are creating a new workflow.